sveltejs/prettier-plugin-svelte/README.md

 | ------------------------------- | ------------------------------ | --------------------------- |
 | `options-scripts-markup-styles` | `--svelte-sort-order <string>` | `svelteSortOrder: <string>` |

+> The `options` order option only exists since version 2.
+If you use version 1 of `prettier-plugin-svelte`, omit that option (so for example only write `scripts-markup-styles`).

 ### Svelte Strict Mode

 More strict HTML syntax: less self-closed tags, quotes in attributes, no attribute shorthand (overrules `svelteAllowShorthand`).